In this article, you will find relevant information and answers to questions related to EXP-301 course exam.

 Upon receiving your appeal, our team will conduct a diligent review of your results.
 We understand the significance of a timely response, and we commit to providing you with an update promptly after we have reached a final decision on the matter.
 Please note that we strive to complete the review process within a maximum of ten (10) business days.

 Certainly!
-You can request exam feedback.
+You can request an exam feedback should you have provided your exam report with us and have insufficient points.
 Please contact us via email at "challenges AT offsec DOT com" and we will provide you with feedback within 10 business days.

 All OSED exams are proctored.
 Please make sure to read our online FAQ.